Stochastic PDE Limit of the Six Vertex Model: Introduction

 Choose $(h,v)\in [0,1]^2$ such that

 There is a one-parameter family of solutions $(h,v)$ to this relation.
-Consider boundary condition inputs for the stochastic \ac{6V} model on the first quadrant where with probability $h$ there are horizontal lines coming in from the $y$-axis, and with probability $v$ there are vertical lines coming in from the $x$-axis (all these occur independently). \cite{A16aa} (see also Lemma \ref{lem:stat} below) proves that this boundary condition is stationary so that if one shifts the coordinates of the origin into the third quadrant, the marginal distribution restricted to the first quadrant remain unchanged.
-Shifting the origin back to $(-\infty,-\infty)$ defines the stochastic Gibbs state with line densities $(h,v) $, which we denote by $ \Gibbs(h,v) $.
+Consider boundary condition inputs for the stochastic \ac{6V} model on the first quadrant where with probability $h$ there are horizontal lines coming in from the $y$-axis, and with probability $v$ there are vertical lines coming in from the $x$-axis (all these occur independently). \cite{A16aa} proves that this boundary condition is {\it stationary} so that if one shifts the coordinates of the origin into the third quadrant, the marginal distribution restricted to the first quadrant remain unchanged.
+Shifting the origin back to $(-\infty,-\infty)$ defines a Gibbs state referred to as {\bf stochastic Gibbs state} with line densities $(h,v) $, which we denote by $ \Gibbs(b_1,b_2;h,v) $ (see Lemma \ref{lem:stat} below for precise statement of this construction.)
 Figure \ref{fig:char} illustrates such a stochastic Gibbs state.

-The one-parameter family of stochastic Gibbs states coincide with the densities which are conjectured to arise from the conical point (i.e. the boundary of the white lens in Figure \ref{fig:phases})\footnote{In fact, \eqref{vhbeq} only gives bottom boundary of the lens.
+The densities $(h,v)$ in this one-parameter family of stochastic Gibbs states $ \Gibbs(b_1,b_2;h,v) $ coincide with the densities which are conjectured to arise from the conical point (i.e. the boundary of the white lens in Figure \ref{fig:phases})\footnote{In fact, \eqref{vhbeq} only gives upper boundary of the lens.
 The other boundary comes from applying the diagonal symmetry of the symmetric model.}.
 Let us briefly make this matching to the formula for that lens boundary given in \cite{ResSri16b}.
 When $\Delta>1$ and $a>b+c$, Baxter introduced a convenient (projective) parameterization of $ (a,b,c) $:

 with $u,\eta>0$.
 Note in particular $ \Delta = \cosh(\eta) $.
-In terms of this parameterization, the conjectural (see, for example, \cite{ResSri16b}) one-parameter family of conical Gibbs states have horizontal and vertical line densities given by the relation\footnote{In \cite{ResSri16b}, $t=2h-1$ and $s=2v-1$.}
+In terms of this parameterization, the conjectural (see, for example, \cite{ResSri16b}) one-parameter family of Gibbs states arising from the conical points have horizontal and vertical line densities given by the relation\footnote{In \cite{ResSri16b}, $t=2h-1$ and $s=2v-1$.
+There was a transcription error in \cite[Eq.~(34)]{ResSri16b} (which related a result from \cite{Bukman1995}).
+What was written there as $\tanh(u+\eta)$ should be $\tanh(u)$ (as stated here) \cite{PrivateNicolaiAmol}.}